ananyaluthra/ananyaluthra/README.md

 - 👋 Hi, I’m @ananyaluthra
-- 👀 I’m interested in computer science
+- 👀 I’m a Computer Science student at McGill
-- 🌱 I’m currently learning website development
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ananyaluthra/ananyaluthra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.